h-croser/nsw-bond-cheatsheet/src/index.md

 A condition report is a document that states the condition of the property's features at the beginning and end of the tenancy, as seen by tenant and landlord/agent.
 The condition report form can be found [here](https://www.fairtrading.nsw.gov.au/help-centre/forms#Residentialtenancyforms "Fair Trading forms").

 Condition reports are a requirement for tenancies and form an important piece of evidence in many bond disputes.<br>
 It's important that you carefully review the landlord/agent's report and disagree and comment where necessary.
+Ensure you document your disagreements both in writing and with photographs.

 </details>
 <br>